Downloads & Resources for SOLIRIS® (eculizumab)

 Patient Safety Card

-Your doctor will give you a Patient Safety Card about the risk of meningococcal infection.
-Carry it with you at all times during treatment and for 3 months after your last SOLIRIS dose.
+Your healthcare provider will give you a Patient Safety Card about the risk of meningococcal infection.
+Carry it with you at all times during treatment and for 3 months after your last dose of SOLIRIS.
 Your risk of meningococcal infection may continue for several weeks after your last dose of SOLIRIS.
-It is important to show this card to any doctor or nurse who treats you.
+It is important to show this card to any healthcare provider who treats you.
 This will help them diagnose and treat you quickly.

 Download Card